LucaCappelletti94/approximations/README.rst

 Load Balancing
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
-Load Balancing is approximated using a `greedy_sorted_balance`, achieving a 1.5-approximation.
+Load Balancing is approximated using a 1.5-approximation greedy algorithm.

 .. code:: python